SecondSonConsulting/Baseline/README.md

     </dict>
 </array>
 ```

+## Define `InitialScripts`
+    - InitialScripts are processed by the same function as `Scripts` and thus have the same requirements and features.
+    - InitialScripts are run immediately upon a confirmed end user login, and prior to the main Dialog list.
+    - There is no SwiftDialog window open while Initial Scripts are being processed.
+This means admins are welcome to create their own custom SwiftDialog experience with branding and messaging as you see fit.
+    - It is recommended that Initial Scripts call a dialog window with the `--blurscreen` and `--ontop` options to match the defaults used in the main Baseline script.

 ## Using iMazing Profile Editor
 Currently Baseline is not included in the iMazing Profile Editor default repository, when a full release is announced a pull request will be made to make this happen.
 For now, you can utilize iMazing by downloading the plist file in the "Profile Manifest" folder of this Github repo and then following the "Simple customization" instructions to get it in place on your workstation: https://imazing.com/guides/imazing-profile-editor-working-with-custom-preference-manifests